fudgebucket27/LoopDropSharp/README.md

 Wallet Address setup for: 7.
 Airdrop LRC/ETH to any users.
 In the walletAddresses.txt located in the project directory add your wallet addresses.
 You will have one wallet address on one line.
 Each wallet address will be one transfer of LRC/ETH.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

-When transfering, a successful Nft transfer will return the following JSON response:
+When transferring, a successful Nft transfer will return the following JSON response:

 ```json
 {